Do you follow your favorite brands on social media? I bet you follow at least five. I probably follow at least fifty.

 - Adding social sharing buttons on your blog so that people can share content they find useful;

 - Create a custom profile and cover photos for your brand that you post on all social media accounts to keep consistency – this way, your audience will easily recognize you;

 - Creating a plan to respond to direct messages, whether they are inquiries or complaints;

 The extra stuff we need to do is:

-- Add social buttons to website and blog;
+- Add social buttons to the website and blog;

-Let’s take a look at the full example on the canvas:
+Let’s take a look at the full example on the canvas social media:

-And there you have it: the guide to creating a social media strategy for startups!
-We hope you found the article useful and that you will use the canvas to create your social media plan.
+And there you have it: a guide to understanding how to do social media marketing for startups!
+We hope you found the article useful and that you will use the canvas social media to create your social media plan.
 Don’t forget to check out our other articles and subscribe to our blog if you want to find out when we put out something new.

 Marketing for startups.